Organize your tasks with the Eisenhower Matrix: Guide and FREE Template

 The model was developed by Dwight D. Eisenhower, who used it to make decisions as the Supreme Commander of the Allied Forces.

-Over three decades later, in his best-selling book The 7 Habits of Highly Effective People, Stephen Covey bundled Eisenhower's insights into the Eisenhower Matrix, a simple tool for taks prioritization (also known as The Time Management Matrix, The Eisenhower Box, and The Urgent-Important Matrix).
+Over three decades later, in his best-selling book The 7 Habits of Highly Effective People, Stephen Covey bundled Eisenhower's insights into the Eisenhower Matrix, a simple tool for taking prioritization (also known as The Time Management Matrix, The Eisenhower Box, and The Urgent-Important Matrix).

 How to use the Eisenhower Matrix